menu

 Demographics

-The education level of Youngwood citizens is a little higher than the average for US cities and towns: 22.18% of adults in Youngwood have at least a bachelor's degree.
+The education level of Youngwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.60% of adults 25 and older in Youngwood have a college degree.

 The people who call Youngwood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Youngwood residents report their race to be White, followed by Black or African-American.
+The greatest number of Youngwood residents report their race to be White.
 Important ancestries of people in Youngwood include German, Italian, Irish, Polish, and English.

 The most common language spoken in Youngwood is English.
 Other important languages spoken here include Italian and Slavic languages.